 Welcome New Students!

-We are very excited to welcome each and every one of the newest students of Trinity College on August 28, 2014!
+We are very excited to welcome each and every one of you to Trinity College on September 3, 2015!
 Orientation is a great opportunity for new students to forge friendships, become familiar with the College, and assimilate comfortably into college life.
 Our Orientation Leaders are very excited to meet and work with you and to help make your transition to Trinity College as smooth as possible.

 Some important dates for all incoming students and families to put on your calendars:

 *The registration for this event will open soon.

 You can view the 2014 schedule HERE to get an idea of last year's program.

 September 8, 2015: First Day of Fall Classes

 To be announced.
 These programs occur the week prior to Orientation and new students will have the opportunity to select from a wide variety of options!

 P.R.I.D.E.
 Welcome Weekend